 Get involved: To find out more about EIC’s work on Brexit and how to join, contact our membership team now.

-Ecosystems are holistic and provide natural ‘services’ to us (such as cleaning the air, absorbing carbon, pollinating plants) which are as valuable (if not more so) than the services provided by man-made infrastructure such as roads and power stations.
-This recognition is at the core of the natural capital concept.
-Various methods have been developed to calculate the value of theses services in monetary terms, which can help determine appropriate trade offs or the cost-effectiveness of policies to improve the environment.
-They can also be used in calculating appropriate levels of fines or penalties for environmental damage.
+Various methods have been developed to calculate the monetary value of these services.
+These can help determine appropriate trade-offs or the cost-effectiveness of policies to improve the environment.
+They can also be used to calculate appropriate fines or penalties for environmental damage.
 In 2011 the Government created a Natural Capital Committee to advise Ministers on how to integrate the concept of natural capital into public policy and decision-making.

-Many of EIC’s environmental consultancy members are at the forefront of approaches to implementing a natural capital approach, both through their work with clients and through their thought leadership.
-In 2018 EIC created a Natural Capital Task Force to focus our work on issues such as how the new requirement for ‘net environmental gain’ on new infrastructure will be implemented.
+Many of EIC’s environmental consultancy members are at the forefront of implementing new approaches to natural capital, both through their work with clients and through their thought leadership.
+In 2018, EIC launched a natural capital taskforce to focus our work on implementing requirements for ‘net environmental gain’ on new developments.

-Get involved: To find out how to join EIC and take part in our work on natural capital please contact our membership team now.
+Get involved: To find out more about our work on natural capital, or how to join the EIC, please contact our membership team now.

 Over 50% of the world’s population, and 75% of the EU’s, currently live in cities.
-Like many challenges for society, environmental issues are more acute than ever in our urban spaces.
-Local and national governments are opening up the vast data sets they hold, and this provides us with the opportunity to find innovative new approaches to meeting old, but evermore intense challenges.
-Recognising these urban environmental problems, EIC has established a task force open to members and authored several reports on the maturity of the sustainable smart cities market.
+Like many challenges for society, environmental issues are more acute than ever in urban spaces.
+Meanwhile, local and national governments are opening up the vast data sets they hold, providing us with the opportunity to find innovative new approaches to meeting old, but ever more intense challenges.
+Recognising these urban environmental problems, EIC has established a taskforce and authored several reports on the maturity of the sustainable smart cities market.

-Get involved: Contact Sam Ibbott for more information on EIC’s smart cities work.
+Get involved: Contact us for more information on EIC’s smart cities work.

-Twenty years ago Britain’s recycling rate was only 10%, one of the worst in Europe.
-The combination of a framework of EU waste legislation, public engagement with the recycling agenda and the work of the waste management sector has pushed recycling rates over 40%.
+Two decades ago Britain’s recycling rate was only 10% and one of the worst in Europe.
+The combination of the EU waste legislation framework, public engagement with the recycling agenda and the work of the waste management sector has pushed recycling rates to over 40%.
 Investment in energy from waste plants has further reduced the volume of waste sent to landfill and created new energy sources.

 Read our latest waste report here